 A fair value measurement of a non-financial asset takes into account a market participant’s ability to generate

-data are available to measure fair value, maximising the use of relevant observable inputs and minimising the
+are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of

 Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities

-deter-mines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation
+mines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based

-(based on the lowest level input that is significant to the fair value measurement as a whole) at the end of
+on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting

 For the purpose of fair value disclosures, the Company has determined classes of assets & liabilities on the